iamhectorotero/iamhectorotero.github.io/_posts/2020-07-25-embeddings-and-similarities.md

 One way of predicting is to compute pairwise similarities between the test articles and the training articles and choose the most similar article's class as the answer.
-One example of a silarity metric is `cosine_similarity`, which comes implemented in `scikit-learn`:
+One example of a similarity metric is `cosine_similarity`, which comes implemented in `scikit-learn`:
 ```python
 from sklearn.metrics.pairwise import cosine_similarity